Samsung 32″ Series 6 LED LCD TV December 28, 2009

 Amazon.com Buy Samsung 32-Inch 1080p 120 Hz LED HDTV

-When I first turned on the Samsung and got it tuned, I wasn’t happy with the picture, so I spent a few hours playing with it, till I was happy.
+When I first turned on the Samsung and got it tuned, I wasn’t happy with the picture, so I spent a few hours playing with it, till I was happy it was as good as I could get it.
 My method has always been to turn the colour down, and adjusting the picture till it looks great in black and white, and then bring the colour back up.
-Then I changed the channel and played some more, until no matter what I watched, it looked great.
+Then I changed the channel and played some more, until no matter what I watched, it looked its best.
+It’s still not as good as my Loewe but it does have great blacks and good colour depth.

 The Samsung has 4 HDMI inputs which should be enough for the immediate future and probably longer.
 It also has most other standard inputs.
 I would have liked an SD card slot, as my HD Video camera uses them and I could just slide card into to check what I have shot.
 It does have USB input but doubt I’ll use that.
 It isn’t DLNA compliant, which isn’t a big deal but would have been nice at price, but a games console gets round that limitation anyway.